 What is necessary – is triumph over the need for love, by turning the tables and having control.

 Trauma Doesn’t End With Triumph

 When Vincent cries after he kills Patrick, Michele says: “It’s over.”
 But, it’s not.
 It isn’t over when Michele paints the room (where she was raped) bright yellow.
-It isn’t over either when Elle abruptly ends and Anna joins her, at her parents’ graves, saying: “I heard you were here.”
-Michele replies: “Physically, at least,” and we know that she has managed to shut away her grief – as she’s done her entire life.
+Not when Elle abruptly ends and Anna joins her, at her parents’ graves, saying: “I heard you were here.”
+And Michele replies: “Physically, at least.”
+We know that she has managed to shut-away her grief.

 Softening, though, is no easy feat for someone so traumatized.
 Without help, the perverse defense soon takes over or there’s a retreat to another form of self-protection.
 For Michele, we see a different defense take form – one where her longings still live.

 Anna’s kicked Robert out, Vincent’s grown: “it’s just the two of us,” she says.
 Michele asks to move in with her for a while – with Anna, who never stopped loving her no matter what she did.
-This, I think, is Michele’s fantasy of an idealized mother whose undivided love will erase the past.
-I’ve seen it in my office many times, when the emotional aftermath of trauma and neglect is much too hard to feel.
+This is Michele’s fantasy of an idealized mother whose undivided love will erase the past

 Michele has danced with her rapist/her father/flaunting danger.
 She’s triumphed over terror; over love; over need, over any feeling at all.
 Soft is dangerously vulnerable.
 Love can hurt you.
 Michele can’t let that happen again.